 Since the fourth quarter of 2008, the market prices for silicon and silicon wafers have been decreasing significantly.
 Spot market prices of silicon and silicon wafer prices have fallen below the price we have contracted for with our long-term suppliers and continued to decline in 2009.
 The rapid declines in the prices of silicon and silicon wafers coupled with decreases in demand for PV products have hampered our ability to pass on to our customers the cost of our raw materials which were procured at higher prices during the earlier period of supply shortage.
-As a result, our write-down of inventories amounted to RMB282.6 million, RMB134.5 million and RMB583.1 million (US\$92.6 million) in 2009, 2010 and 2011, respectively.
+As a result, our write-down of inventories amounted to RMB134.5 million, RMB583.1 million and RMB326.1 million (US\$52.3 million) in 2010, 2011 and 2012, respectively.

-Due to the significant decrease in prices of silicon and silicon wafers, we re-negotiated all of our multi-year supply agreements that were in place as of December 31, 2009, except the agreement with LDK.
-After re-negotiation, the terms of price of such multi-year agreements were generally subject to review either periodically or upon significant changes in prices on the spot market.
-Currently, there is only one multi-year supply agreement we entered into in 2010 where the price is pre-determined without any future adjustment, and we are re-negotiating this agreement to lower the unit price of the silicon-related materials.
-We have entered into a supplemental agreement to this multi-year supply agreement in order to lower the unit price of the silicon-related materials for deliveries in 2012.
-We will continue to renegotiate the multi-year supply agreement for deliveries subsequent to 2012.
-In 2011, the amount of our write-down of inventories attributable to the difference between spot market prices and the prices we have contracted for are not material.
-Silicon and silicon wafers secured through such multi-year supply agreements provided a significant portion of our silicon and silicon wafer needs in 2010 and 2011.
+Due to the continuous significant decrease in prices of silicon and silicon wafers since 2009, we have continued to re-negotiate all of our multi-year supply agreements.
+After re-negotiation, the terms of price of such multi-year agreements were generally subject to review either periodically or upon significant changes in prices on the spot market and the unit price of the silicon-related materials has been lowered.
+Silicon and silicon wafers secured through such multi-year supply agreements provided a significant portion of our silicon and silicon wafer needs in 2012 and 2013.
 If we are unable to re-negotiate the prices of our existing multi-year supply agreements and the prices of silicon and silicon wafers continue to decrease in the future, we may not be able to adjust our materials costs, and our cost of revenues would be materially and adversely affected.
+See "Item 3.D.
+Risk Factors - Risks Related to Our Company and Our Industry - Our ability to adjust our raw material costs may be limited as a result of our entering into multi-year supply agreements with many of our silicon and silicon wafer suppliers, and it may be difficult for us to respond in a timely manner to rapidly changing market condition, which could materially and adversely affect our cost of revenues and profitability" and "Item 3.D.
+Risk Factors - Risks Related to Our Company and Our Industry - We may be subject to legal proceedings in connection with the multi-year supply agreements we entered into previously and such proceedings can be both costly and time consuming and may significantly divert the efforts and resources of our management personnel."